The point

 So we are going to retool this whole thing.
 Because I am one of those people with pigeon droppings on my head and I’ve discovered math is for everybody.
 It is mind-boggling and beautiful and you don’t have to do a single ounce of calculation to enjoy thinking and talking about it.

-Humor helps us remember.
-Humor also helps us learn.
-(This is why Duolingo writes funny sentences on purposes.)
+This is why Duolingo writes funny sentences on purposes.
 Laughing actually helps us solve creative problems.
 (Isen 1987) Best of all, laughing and smiling feel good.
 So why not melt away math anxiety by associating math with that feeling?

 The goal of SHEESH is to make it funny.
 It’s not possible to find the square root* of a cow.
 But by wiping out the biggest contributors to math anxiety, you can really think about a square root.
 You can make this simple low-floor high-ceiling prompt as deep as you’d like.